-Elevate’s goal during the Cloud Security Assessment is to ensure that our assessment identifies and help you improve your overall security posture.
+Elevate’s goal during the Cloud Security Assessment is to ensure that our assessment identifies and helps you improve your overall security posture.

 The following are some of the examples of items reviewed as part of the assessment:

-Security responsibilities shared between your cloud provider and you, the customer of the cloud provider.
+- Security responsibilities are shared between your cloud provider and you, the customer of the cloud provider.

-How you define and categorize your assets and which modules/ tools are you using from your cloud provider.
+- How do you define and categorize your assets and which modules/tools are you using from your cloud provider?

-How you leverage monitoring and alerting to achieve your security objectives.
+- How do you leverage monitoring and alerting to achieve your security objectives?

-VPN connectivity (e.g. VPN to customer in any VPCs owned, Direct Connect Private Connections etc.).
+- VPN connectivity (e.g. VPN to a customer in any VPCs owned, Direct Connect Private Connections, etc.).

 Our assessment process is simple, yet thorough to ensure we cover all of the areas and security threats that are possible to your environment based on what you are using and how you are configured.